qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 13. Non-constant floating point arguments to instruction set functions.
 14. Calling classical extern functions.
 15. Backwards branching.
+16. Multiple target branching.

-Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-15 that they desired is considered as supporting adaptive profile programs.
+Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-16 that they desired is considered as supporting adaptive profile programs.
 An adaptive profile must indicate what additional capabilities it uses via module flags.
 Ideally, tools should be able